kailash-manasarovar/statement/docs/timeline/2024/april.md

 [![Smelling toast](../../content/tweets/april-2024/smelling-toast.jpg)](https://x.com/1FRGVN/status/1784719295261384849)

-- My view is that the kept me sedated for so long that night, about 9 hours in total, they must have had to readminister the herbs again and again.
+- My view is that they kept me sedated for so long that night, about 9 hours in total, they must have had to readminister the herbs again and again.
+- Is that why the night is interspersed with tweets?
+- Did they wait outside the door while the sedating gas came through the vent again and sedated me once more?
-- My understanding of this is I was probably quite close to seizure or stroke by then, and that is why I was smelling toast.
+- My understanding of this is that, after 9 hours of being sedated repeatedly, I was probably quite close to brain seizure or stroke, and that is why I was smelling toast.

 ### Another distraction event with a boy with fetal-alcohol-syndrome